The Collapse

 East Germans wandered through the city.
 You could hear them from their dialect.
 Many wanted bananas, even the KaDeWe had run out, that grandiose department store that was built just to thumb a consumerist nose at the goods-challenged East.
 I heard that an employee of the KaDeWe had gone into a cheap discounter’s to purchase more bananas … Lines in front of a sex shop… That, too, of course.
 The East was quite puritanical…

 But was this real?
 It did not feel real at all.
-It felt more like some magical moment, and soon the Big Brothers would come and say: “OK, folks, party’s over.”….
+It felt more like some magical moment, the kind of über-euphoria that Hollywood likes to conjure with loud music and smiling faces.
+Some people I spoke to expected the usual cement-heads (it’s German) to bark: “OK, folks, party’s over.”….
 That did not happen.
 The next day, a Sunday, I headed to the Interior Ministry in East Berlin to get my visa.
 Two hours at Checkpoint Charlie.
 The Iron Curtain was open one-way only.
 I changed the statutory 25 deutschmarks for 25 ostmarks.

-The rest of the story is available here on my blog (www.journos-blotter.com), and is quite strange, since I actually ended up in the eastern zone without a visa.
+The rest of the story is available here.
+What happened then, namely, is quite strange, since I actually ended up in the eastern zone without a visa.
 In a nutshell: As it turned out, Gleiwitz was the autobahn crossing, and I had requested a train crossing because I was on foot.
 Secondly, my visa was not a multiple visa, as applied for, but a single crossing.

 Let me just add this: When I reached Potsdam thanks to a kindly pensioner who picked me up on the breakdown lane of the autobahn —after changing another 25 deutschmarks into ostmarks — I asked a young woman for directions to the Cecilienhof.
 She told me, and then asked where I was from.
 “The USA,” I replied.
 She spontaneously hugged me and gave me a friendly kiss.
 It was quite a surprise.
 So I trudged, exhausted, towards my hotel.
 On the way I tried to get rid of all those eastern bills.
 I found an open book shop, and bought several classic novels, books of poetry, some philosophy.
 When that historically famous palace hotel appeared before me, a thought crossed my mind: The war is finally over, let the peace begin.